rewbs/sd-parseq/README.md

 |--- |--- |---
 | [<img width=400 src="https://i.ytimg.com/vi/MXRjTOE2v64/hq720.jpg?sqp=-oaymwEcCNAFEJQDSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&amp;rs=AOn4CLBBgRv91gM-WNI2mlJMZbWXmyyMZg">](https://www.youtube.com/watch?v=MXRjTOE2v64) | [<img width=400 src="https://i.ytimg.com/vi/PvWckT0Pik8/hq720.jpg?sqp=-oaymwEcCNAFEJQDSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&rs=AOn4CLD7_8Aw9Coj6G7_0RWrSLEqStvamA">](https://www.youtube.com/watch?v=PvWckT0Pik8)  | [<img width=400 src="https://i.ytimg.com/vi/M6Z-kD2HnDQ/hqdefault.jpg?sqp=-oaymwEcCNACELwBSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&rs=AOn4CLDZX4Xf6a_FNCBZCkfaYLmHyS1q6A">](https://www.youtube.com/watch?v=M6Z-kD2HnDQ)	|

-## Usage
+### Usage overview

-In summary, there are 2 steps to perform:
+In summary, your workflow with Parseq involves 2 main steps:

 ### Step 1: Create your parameter manifest

 * Go to https://sd-parseq.web.app/ (or run the UI yourself from this repo with `npm start`)
 * Edit the table at the top to specify your keyframes and parameter values at those keyframes.
 See below for more information about what you can do here.
-* Hit `Render` to generate the JSON config for every frame.
-* Copy the contents of the textbox at the bottom.
-   *  If you are signed in (via the button at the top right), you can choose to upload the output instead, and then copy the resulting URL.
-All changes will be pushed to the same URL, so you won't need to copy & paste again.
+* Copy the contents of the "Output" textbox at the bottom.
+If you are signed in (via the button at the top right), you can choose to upload the output instead, and then copy the resulting URL.
+All subsequent changes will be pushed to the same URL, so you won't need to copy & paste again.

 ### Step 2: Generate the video